hozblok/formula/README.md

 License
 -------

-formula is provided under a Apache license that can be found in the LICENSE file.
+formula is provided under Apache license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.